Attendance Policy and Procedure

 • The law does not grant parents/carers the automatic right to take their child out of school during term time for holidays or other absence such as trips and visits.

 • The academy will not authorise any leave of absence in term-time unless satisfied the reason for absence is exceptional.
 The academy will consider each application individually.
+A leave of absence is granted entirely at the academy’s discretion.

 • Parents/carers wishing to request leave for their child should complete a Leave of Absence Request form which is available from the academy.
-The request should be submitted as soon as it is anticipated; and, wherever possible, at least four weeks before the absence.
+The request should be submitted as soon as it is anticipated; and, wherever possible, at least four school weeks before the absence.

 • The academy will consider the individual facts and circumstances of the case; following consultation with other staff as required, including the Designated Safeguarding Lead (DSL).